ragardner/tktrees/DOCUMENTATION.md

 Pasting a detail or details will work between both panels.
 You can drag and drop rows in the sheet panel to change their order.

-When using drag and drop you can use your mousewheel to scroll down, just move your mouse a bit after scrolling to cause the selection to move.
+When using drag and drop you can use your mousewheel to scroll down, move the mouse a little after scrolling to cause the selection to move.

 ## TREE COMPARE